The Yin and Yang of Digestion

 Have you ever thought you completely understood and believed in a theory or method only to have your own skepticism revealed to you?
 I love when this happens, as it did one day very early in my practice before I even had a license to use needles in my home state.
 More on that in a moment.

-Moxa is a integral and important part of an acupuncture practice.
-Considered the only substance that is pure Yang, Moxa (Artemesia vulgaris) grows plentifully in Asia.
+Moxa is an integral and important part of acupuncture practice.
+Considered the only substance that is pure Yang, Moxa (Artemesia Vulgaris) grows plentifully in Asia.

 The primary treatment for menstrual flooding such as this is to burn 7-10 rice grain moxa rolls on Spleen 1 in order to increase the function of the Spleen to hold the blood in the vessels.
 This acupuncture point is on the big toe.

 Once I had burned 7 moxa grains on each Spleen 1, snuffing them out before burning the skin, my friend got up off the table.
 She came out of the bathroom looking confused and then ecstatic as the bleeding had completely stopped, no sign of it!